 Get an English teaching job anywhere in the world.

 Why THIS online TEFL course?

 You can study this TEFL course online from your desktop, laptop or mobile device whenever and wherever you want.
-There are no set start dates and no time limit.
+There are no set start dates and you have as long as you like to complete your course.
 You have the freedom and flexibility to fit your TEFL studies around your lifestyle.
 You can even study on the beach!

 This 120 Hour TEFL contains a module on teaching English to young learners.
 This additional knowledge will not only be invaluable to you when you begin teaching, it also means you’ll be able to demonstrate specific skills that are in high demand by TEFL employers.
 We’ll make sure you stand out from the crowd!

-INTESOL Worldwide has been training TEFL teachers for 25 years and is well known and respected in the TEFL industry.
+INTESOL Worldwide has been training TEFL teachers for over 28 years and is well known and respected in the TEFL industry.
 This means your TEFL certification will be instantly recognised internationally as being of excellent quality.